 If you have a gas hot water system, then perhaps it’s simply a matter of replacing the gas bottle or calling up your gas supplier to check whether it has been switched off in your area for some reason.

-If these actions don’t seem to solve the problem, or you find the circuit breaker repeatedly tripping you should Callout a plumber.
+If these actions don’t seem to solve the instant gas hot water system problems, or you find the circuit breaker repeatedly tripping, you should Call out a plumber.

 If the hot water just seems to have dropped in temperature, this may simply be that the outside temperature has dropped and your hot water is cooling in the pipes on the way to the tap.
 Check that the hot water pipes have insulation to stop this heat loss.